Delayed, lost or damaged

 If your baggage was damaged during a flight, bring it to SAS Baggage Service immediately after arrival.
 All damages have to be reviewed and evaluated by the baggage service office personnel.

 When you have reported the damaged baggage, the airport representative will give you a Property Irregularity Report (PIR).
 This is a unique file reference, connected to your baggage, and you must be sure that you receive a copy of the Property Irregularity Report.

 If you have already left the airport

 If you discover a damage at home, you have to return to the airport.
 You have to report your damage within seven days.
 Please note that reporting your damage after you left the airport may cause you evidential difficulties.
-SAS does not cover baggage that has not been reported to SAS Baggage Service at the airport and where a claim to SAS Customer Care has not been written and filed within seven days of arrival.
+SAS does not cover baggage that has not been reported to SAS Baggage Service at the airport and where a claim to SAS Customer Service has not been written and filed within seven days of arrival.

 A Property Irregularity Report (PIR) is not considered a written claim.
-A written claim needs to be sent separately to SAS Customer Care within seven days after your arrival, and the claim needs to include your Property Irregularity Report (PIR) number.
+A written claim needs to be sent separately to SAS Customer Service within seven days after your arrival, and the claim needs to include your Property Irregularity Report (PIR) number.
 Please do this through our feedback form.